topoftheyear/Byte-le-Royale-2019/sphinx/bounty_hunting_lawfulness_and_piracy.md

 ## Introduction

 In the violent galaxy, people work hard and fight for their pay.
 Some of these jobs are more legal than others.
-This page describes the legality of certain jobs, and how it pertains to your chances at living.
+This page outlines how bounty hunting and piracy are categorized, how to become a pirate or bounty hunter, and a scale of notoriety

 ## Bounty Hunting

 Bounty hunters are the lawless law officers.
 They will go outside the law to stop pirates and are on the good side of the Notoriety Scale.
+Bounty hunters have a notoriety of -5 or lower.
+They will appear as a light blue ship on the visualizer.

+## Pirates and Piracy

+Piracy is the way to gain money and ill-begotten gains for yourself, at the expense of the profits of others.
+While pirates can't return to the central station (unless they attempt to pay off their bounty), they can sell salvage and get illegal, but powerful modules at the Black Market Stations.
+Pirates have a notoriety of 5 or higher.
+They will appear as an orange ship on the visualizer.

+## Police

+The police are AI ships that are sent to take out pirates and other notorious vehicles.
+If your notoriety is above a certain threshold, the police will begin to attack if in range of the central station or a scout / patrol ship.
+In addition, if your notoriety goes too high, enforcers will be sent out to destroy you.
+They are even more powerful police ships, and will give chase until you or themselves are destroyed.

 ## Lawfulness

 Lawfulness is measured by the `ship.notoriety` statistic, showing how good or evil a player is.
 A higher notoriety means a player is less lawful and more aggressive.